-When performed independently, finding correspondences between single subject parcellations can be a challenge.
-Indeed, the parcels' boundaries can be very rs single-subject parcellations where parcel correspondences between subjects are established (Shen et al., 2013; Parisot et al., 2015; Arslan et al., 2015).
+Few approaches have tackled the task of finding group-wise parcellations.
+We can distinguish two different kinds of approaches: the first one directly estimates a group parcellation from averaging the connectivity data of all subjects (Roca et al., 2010; Clarkson et al., 2010), the second approach estimates single-subject parcellations where parcel correspondences between subjects are established (Shen et al., 2013; Parisot et al., 2015; Arslan et al., 2015).
 The former is attractive due to its simplicity, but can lead to a loss of information and does not yield individual parcellations.
-The method proposed by Arslan et al. (2015) relies on a joint spectral decomposition of the surface mesh with connectivity weighted edges.
+The method proposed by (Arslan et al., 2015) relies on a joint spectral decomposition of the surface mesh with connectivity weighted edges.
 One drawback of this approach is the strong influence of the mesh structure on the final parcellation.